by-tezov/tuucho/mkdocs/docs/index.md

 # TUUCHO - ตู้โชว์ - Rendering Engine

+!!! warning
-> **Documentation in Progress** — Early stage of development — see [Roadmap](roadmap.md).
+    **Documentation in Progress** — Early stage of development — see [Roadmap](roadmap.md).

 ## Overview

 TUUCHO is a dynamic UI rendering engine driven by JSON-based layouts.
 It interprets a flexible JSON structure describing the entire UI, behaviors and renders the application interface accordingly.

-🚀 **It is available on Android and iOS thanks to Kotlin Multiplatform Mobile (KMM).**
+🚀 **It is available on Android and iOS thanks to Kotlin Multiplatform Mobile (KMP).**

 ### Supported Features

 - **Json Content**
-    - 100% of the application is driven by the server
+    - 100% of the application is driven by the server.
+Hybrid integration are also possible.
     - Definable components with unique IDs allowing shared references to reduce JSON payload size.
 This applies to content, styles, text, and more.
     - Intelligent caching: JSON objects are cached locally to minimize repeated network requests.
 Content is fetched over the network only when necessary.
-    - Dynamic context data fetch asynchronously with TTL capabilities
+    - Dynamic context data fetch asynchronously with TTL (Time To Live) capabilities
+    - Versioning capabilities self managed [Cache Management](cache.md)

 - **Navigation Stack**
   TUUCHO provides its own navigation stack and supports all capabilities offered by Compose Navigation, including: